Home > Reviews > Juno Mattress Review

 Should You Buy the Juno Mattress?

-The Juno mattress is well priced and performs fairly well for motion isolation, however, the mattress did not impress myself or testers in comparison to more sophisticated models from Endy and Casper.
-For the low price point, this mattress can be used short-term, such as for vacation homes and for a growing child.
-However, I’d recommend investing in all-foam models with additional layers and performance innovations should you be looking to replace your main mattress.
+The Juno Mattress is well priced and performs adequately in motion isolation — but this juno mattress review confirms it did not impress our testers in comparison to more sophisticated foam mattresses from Endy and Casper.
+For the affordable mattress price point, this juno bed can serve guest room use or a growing child’s room.
+However, I’d recommend investing in all foam mattresses with additional foam layer depth, dedicated transition layer design, and performance innovations for your main new sleep surface.

 Frequently Asked Questions